CascadeEnergy/promise-seedloop/README.md

   return dynamoDb
     .scanPromised(params)
     .then((data) => {
-      // here is where you might do something with data.Items (the page of data)
+      // here is where you might do something with data.Items (the page of data).
-      // this thing you do, might even be asynchronous, just return a promise which
+      // Whatever you do might even be asynchronous, just return a promise which
-      // eventually resolves to a "wrapper" object like below. let done = false;
+      // eventually resolves to a "wrapper" object like below.

+      let done = false;
       params.ExclusiveStartKey = data.LastEvaluatedKey;

+      // When there is no LastEvaluatedKey in the response, we've reached
-      if (!data.LastEvaluatedKey) {
+      // the end of the results and should terminate the loop. if (!data.LastEvaluatedKey) {
         delete params.ExclusiveStartKey;
         done = true;